Evolution under Stochastic Transmission: Mutation-Rate Modifiers: Invasion Analysis of Modifier Allele

-with equality only if $u_{2,t}$ is constant.
-Hence temporal variance in $u_{2,t}$ reduces $\mathbb{E}[\log(1-u_{2,t})]$ relative to a deterministic rate with the same mean, shrinking the parameter region in which invasion is possible.
-Increasing $u_1$ increases $\gamma(0)$ (since $-\log(1-u_1)$ increases), expanding the invasion region.
-When \eqref{eq:stochastic_R0_inv_condition} holds, the growth rate is
+with equality only when $u_{2,t}$ is constant (i.e.\ $\sigma^2=0$).
+Temporal variance in the mutation rate therefore reduces the long--run multiplicative transmission of allele $A$ relative to a deterministic modifier allele with the same mean.
+Consequently, even when $\mathbb E[u_{2,t}]<u_1$, sufficiently large variance can prevent invasion.

-which is independent of $s$ and ploidy; invasion then depends solely on the difference in long-run effective mutation rates.
-The $R{=}0$ invasion criterion can be evaluated analytically or by a single numerical integral for standard distributions; Appendix~\ref{appendix:approximation} and Table~\ref{tab:lyap_G_summary_landscape}, summarize $\mathbb E[\log(1-u_{2,t})]$ and the relationship between $\mathbb E[\log(1-u_{2,t})]$ and $\log(1-u_1)$ for several cases.